 The criteria range for DSTDEV can include more than one row below the headers.
 When criteria includes more than one row, each row is joined with OR logic, and the expressions in a given criteria row are joined with AND logic.

-- DSTDEV is mean to calculate variance for a sample.
+DSTDEV is the mean to calculate variance for a sample.
 If data represents the entire population, use the DSTDEVP function.